Teen dream: Raducanu, 18, Fernandez, 19, into US Open final

 Raducanu became the first qualifier to reach a Grand Slam final in the professional era by overwhelming 17th-seeded Maria Sakkari 6-1, 6-4.
 Appearing in just her second major tournament, Raducanu won all 18 sets she has played during three matches in qualifying rounds and six in the main draw.

+Who can?
+Not Raducanu, who originally bought a plane ticket to leave New York after qualifying ended, figuring that might be the end of her stay.

-Quickly, Raducanu was up 5-0 against French Open semifinalist Sakkari and nothing really changed from there.
+Quickly, she led Sakkari 5-0 and nothing really changed from there.
 Sakkari earned seven break points in that span; Raducanu got three.
 The difference?
-Sakkari couldn’t convert any; Raducanu took advantage of two chances — or, better, accepted her opponent’s generosity on two of them, once with a netted backhand, once with a double-fault.
+Sakkari couldn’t convert any; Raducanu took advantage of two chances — or, better, accepted her opponent’s generosity on two of them, once on a netted backhand, once on a double-fault.

 By the end, Raducanu made just 17 unforced errors to Sakkari’s 33 and now is the youngest Slam finalist since Maria Sharapova won Wimbledon at age 17 in 2004.